LDuheron/Philosophers/README.md

 After completing its work in the critical section, the thread releases the mutex, allowing other waiting threads to acquire it and continue their execution.
 Releasing the mutex enables other threads to access the shared resource one by one in an orderly manner.

 PHILOSOPHERS' STATUS
 To improve the code's readability, I created an enum list of all the possible statuses of the philosophers.
-They are all quite self-explanatory, except, perhaps, the FED status, which means that the philosopher has eaten the required number of times.
+They are all quite self-explanatory, except, perhaps, the FED status, which means that the philosopher has eaten the required number of times and the FORK status, which means the philo has taken a fork.

 enum e_type_status_philo
 {